Things to consider to improve MongoDB availability: Configuration

 Standalone

-It is mainly used in testing environments with small data sets, for research purposes such as temporary data and log deployment destinations, and in personal development environments.
+It is mainly used in testing environments with small data sets, for research purposes such as temporary data and log deployment, and in personal development environments.

-Is it entirely manual?MongoDB Cloud ManagerIt operates under the control of.
+Is it entirely manually managed?MongoDB Cloud ManagerIt operates under the management of

 Replica Set

-Although horizontal distribution by sharding is not required, the system would be disruptive to business if it was not available.Replica Sethas been adopted.
+Although horizontal distribution by sharding is not required, the system would cause disruption to business if it were unavailable.Replica Setis adopted.

 This is used for the daily testing environment and some of the system's functions.